JulesVerne22/Bombgineers-Docs/pages/User-Docs/how-to-play.md

 - Exit
     - Exits the game

 One key note is in the options menu.
 Please observe that the options include a selection for fullscreen or windowed.
-It is recommended that the windowed option is suggested.
+It is recommended that the windowed option is selected.
 This is susceptible to change if some development occurs to help with the multiscreen view.

 ## Simulation